Jump directly to main navigation Jump directly to content Jump to sub navigation

 Public Tours

-The Schauinsland Observatory was the breeding ground of the Leibniz Institute for Solar Physics.
+The Schauinsland Observatory was the breeding ground of the Institute of Solar Physics (KIS).
 Erected during WW2, it hosted the early institute until the 1950s.
-The observatory is located at an altitude of 1200 m east of the Schauinsland summit in the Hofsgrund district, about a 45-minute drive from the centre of Freiburg.
+The observatory is located at an altitude of 1200 m east of the Schauinsland summit in the Hofsgrund district, about a 45-minute drive from the center of Freiburg.
 The observatory has a solar tower telescope with a 45 cm opening and a Littrow spectrograph, as well as a Maksutov telescope with a 35 cm opening for star observation.
 Due to the weather conditions, around 100 observation days per year can be used for observations at Schauinsland.

 Scientific observations at Schauinsland took place until the 1980s.
 Since then, research has concentrated on the Tenerife observatory while the Schauinsland observatory has been used intensively for student training in physics in cooperation with the University of Freiburg and for public outreach.